 Root block length

 The total space reserved for the root level of the message not counting any repeating groups or variable-length fields.
-(Repeating groups have their own block length; see section Repeating groups3.4 below.
-Length of a variable-length Data field is given by its corresponding Length field; see section Variable-length string encoding2.7.3 above.)
+(Repeating groups have their own block length; see section Repeating groups for details.
+Length of a variable-length Data field is given by its corresponding Length field; see section Variable-length string encoding for details.)
 Block length only represents message body fields; it does not include the length of the message header itself, which is a fixed size.

 The block size must be at least the sum of lengths of all fields at the root level of the message, and that is its default value.
 However, it may be set larger to reserve more space to effect alignment of blocks.
 This is specified by setting the blockLength attribute in a message schema.